-LUCID is a project-focused cross-disciplinary graduate training program for at the University of Wisconsin–Madison that focuses on Learning, Understanding, Cognition, Intelligence, and Data-science.
+LUCID is a project-focused cross-disciplinary graduate training program at the University of Wisconsin–Madison that focuses on Learning, Understanding, Cognition, Intelligence, and Data-science.

-Its goal is to provide graduate students from Engineering, Computer Science, Psychology and Educational Psychology with hands-on cross disciplinary training and experience working on problems at the intersection of machine learning, human cognition, and education, and to prepare trainees for both academic and non-academic career paths.
+Its goal is to provide graduate students from Engineering, Computer Science, Psychology and Educational Psychology with hands-on cross-disciplinary training and experience working on problems at the intersection of machine learning, human cognition, and education, and to prepare trainees for both academic and non-academic career paths.

 We are interested in inventing tools for making sense of masses of crowd-sourced data; understanding how people learn in laboratory and real-world contexts; helping educators develop and exploit new teaching technologies; and developing strategies for human-machine collaboration.

-The LUCID training program enhances traditional training through several additional mechanisms that are designed to promote cross-disciplinary learning and professional development without increasing time to degree.
+The LUCID training program enhances traditional graduate training through several additional mechanisms that are designed to promote cross-disciplinary learning and professional development without increasing time to degree.
 These include: project-focused prof-and-peer mentoring, individualized curriculum development, on- and off-site internships, and outreach.